Azure-Samples/active-directory-dotnet-native-headless/README.md

 ### Update the Active Directory tenant application registration for `TodoListService-Headless`

 1. Navigate to the [Azure portal](https://portal.azure.com).
-2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant containing the `TodoListService-Headless` application.
+1. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant containing the `TodoListService-Headless` application.
-3. On the applications tab, select the `TodoListService-Headless` application.
+1. On the applications tab, select the `TodoListService-Headless` application.
-4. From the Settings -> Properties and Settings -> Reply URLs menus, update the Sign-On URL, and Reply URL fields to the address of your service, for example [https://TodoListService-Headless-contoso.azurewebsites.net](https://TodoListService-Headless-contoso.azurewebsites.net).
+1. From the *Settings -> Properties* menu, update the **Home page URL**, to the address of your service, for example [https://TodoListService-Headless-contoso.azurewebsites.net](https://TodoListService-Headless-contoso.azurewebsites.net).
 Save the configuration.
+1. Add the same URL in the list of values of the *Settings -> Reply URLs* menu

 ### Update the `TodoListClient-Headless` to call the `TodoListService-Headless` Running in Azure Web Sites